mmistakes/so-simple-theme/events/stancon2018/index.md

 - [Introduction to Stan:](#intro) Know how to program?
 Know basic statistics?
 Curious about Bayesian analysis and Stan?
 This is the course for you.
 Hands on, focused and an excellent way to get started working in Stan.
 Two hours every day, 6 hours total.
 Bob Carpenter, Jonah Sol Gabry, Ben Goodrich, Sean Talts, Mitzi Morris.

 - [Executive decision making the Bayesian way:](#exec) This is for non-technical managers and technical folks who need to communicate with managers to learn the core of decision making under uncertainty.
 One hour every day.
-Jonathan Auerback, Imad Ali.
+Jonathan Auerback, Breck Baldwin, Eric Novick Imad Ali.

 - [Advanced Modeling in Stan:](#advanced) The hard stuff.
 Very interactive, very intense.
 Topics vary by day.
 Bob Carpenter, Jonah Sol Gabry, Andrew Gelman, Ben Goodrich.